 After that it was a case of going right back to the beginning and working my way through the story in order, with only the transition from part two to part three being problematic.
 The nice, dramatic music cue that ends the second ep is crashed by the end title music, which, in a compilation edit like this, makes it obvious a cut has been made.
 Like filming, often the one thing people forget about in editing is the sound.
 Get that wrong and it will pull your audience out of the story quicker than any dodgy visuals.
 I had a look through the rest of the music track and managed to find a nice heavy “boom!” to help disguise it, so that’s something for you to listen out for when it comes.

-The ending is a bit on the weak side as RTD simply hits the reset button so that none of it ever happened but it is a rather bleak outlook for humanity if we are all going to end up as homicidal space footballs instead of turning into Gandalf The White.
+Apart from the sheer ridiculousness of that coda, the ending of the actual story is a bit on the weak side as RTD simply hits the reset button so that none of it ever happened but it is a rather bleak outlook for humanity if we are all going to end up as homicidal space footballs instead of turning into Gandalf The White.
 Still, each to their own and Whoflix recommends you check out RTD’s interview with Mark Lawson, still the definitive chat on the show’s return.